BURGENLAND

 A curious detail: most heraldic animals face right (in the sense of "heraldic right," meaning to the viewer's left).
 But the Burgenland eagle is pointedly turned left, as if casting a curious glance across the border toward Hungary.
 Perhaps it's nostalgia.

 The eagle itself slightly violates classical heraldic canons: it's overly decorative, with a hint of Baroque theatricality.
 But it's striking, especially when compared to its much more modest relative — the eagle on the coat of arms of the regional capital, Eisenstadt.
-That looks as if it still hasn't recovered from the Hungarian reforms and taxes of the 18th century.
+That looks as if it still hasn't recovered from the Hungarian reforms and taxes.

 So, if you come across this proud Burgenland coat of arms on your next trip to Austria, know that you are looking at a symbol of a region where even eagles know how to diplomatically look in the right direction.